Essay — The Future of Human Value

 Text & Photographs By Stefano Cagnato

-Andrew Yang, a forty-three-year-old New York native, has been thinking about a way to fix the American economy, individual productivity and happiness, and the well-being of the world, for quite some time.
+Andrew Yang, a 43-year-old New York native, has been thinking about a way to fix the American economy, individual productivity and happiness, and the well-being of the world, for quite some time.
 After founding Venture for America, a non-profit that trains young professionals to enter the workforce, he realized there was one solution: Universal Basic Income, or UBI.
 But, changing the way we view the government and its role in funding our private lives would require a lot of political wrestling.
 In order to further promote his goals, he decided on a surprising strategy: to run for president of the United States.

 Yang’s campaign promise for 2020 is unusual: he offers all U.S. citizens between the ages of 18-64 a check for $1000 every month, no questions asked.
 Of course, there is more to this monthly check than just “free money.”
 It is a step toward the vision Yang has for the future of the world—a future in which robots do the unwanted jobs and humans have the time and resources to pursue worthwhile and fulfilling lives.
 However, UBI is not a final solution.
-It is a step toward the right direction, a step toward undoing a lot of the inequality our current economic system has created.
+It is a step in the right direction, a step toward undoing a lot of the inequality our current economic system has created.
 In order to create a better tomorrow, a strong cultural shift must occur for us to truly begin to value human lives in humane ways.

 In the late 60s and early 70s, UBI-type ideas were a vibrant topic of political discussion in the United States.
 Thousands of American economists supported a 1968 petition to Congress arguing for some guaranteed income.
 A year later, Nixon himself as president publicly presented the Family Assistance Plan (FAP) to support low-income families with a guaranteed income.
 FAP made it through the House of Representatives but failed to go through the Senate, and after Watergate and Nixon’s resignation, the topic fell to the back of the list and stayed there.
 Since then, efforts to establish a UBI moved to Europe, where governments have slowly been introducing the concept and studying its effects.
 In 2017, Finland “began paying a random but mandatory sample of 2,000 unemployed people aged 25 to 58 a monthly €560,” according to The Guardian.
 However, to this day we do not have a study of UBI large enough to proclaim with extreme confidence its benefits to society.

 So, why, in 2020, give every American a check without requiring anything in return?
-We are utterly unprepared for the toll automation is already taking on our job market.
+Well, to start, we are utterly unprepared for the toll automation is already taking on our job market.
 In the next twelve years, a third of all Americans will lose their jobs to automation.
 That is a dark future to accept, but we have two options: do what current politicians are doing, which is nothing, or accept the reality of the current conditions of the first world and choose a solution to tackle the problem.
 UBI is one such solution, and Yang believes it “would provide money to cover the basics for Americans while enabling us to look for a better job, start our own business, go back to school, take care of our loved ones or work towards our next opportunity.”
 As machines take over the lower-skilled routine jobs currently performed by humans, we will have to discover other ways for people to obtain the funds to pay for necessary goods and services like food and rent.